jsmanrique/vizgrimoire-poc/README.md

 vizgrimoire-poc
 ===============

-Proof of concept of ideas and technologies for VizGrimoire
+Proof of Concept (PoC) of ideas and technologies for [VizGrimoire dashboards](https://github.com/VizGrimoire)

 Currently using:
 * [Bootstrap 3.1.1](http://getbootstrap.com/)